MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/xcode.md

 [!INCLUDE [version-tfs-2017-rtm](../includes/version-tfs-2017-rtm.md)]

-Learn how to build and deploy Xcode projects with Azure pipelines.
+Learn how to build and deploy Xcode projects with Azure Pipelines.

 ## Prerequisites